 This could be text that is identical to the original or has been slightly altered.

-Plagiarism: For example, a married man who is attracted to a female coworker would accuse her of flirting with him.
+Plagiarism: For example, a married man attracted to a female coworker would accuse her of flirting with him.
 This demonstrates that the male has an unacceptably strong desire, but instead of recognizing it, he blames the woman for feeling the same way.

 Rephrasing and presenting someone else’s thoughts as your own is known as phrasal plagiarism.
 Paraphrasing is a legal way of incorporating other people’s ideas into your work.
 Plagiarism is when you rewrite points from another source as if they were your own.